HDest-Community/Merchant/README.md

 - There are three merchants, one for each type of item: weapons, ammo, and items.
 - Only one merchant can spawn on a map.
 They have a different inventory each time, meaning some items may be missing.
 - Escorting the merchant to the exit will give you a 20% boost to whatever money you have earned, but will also remove them from the map, meaning they will no longer be there in the case of hubs.
 They can still spawn on the next map, however.
 In multiplayer games, the distance to the arbitrator (usually team leader) is taken into account, and not whoever exited the level.
+- You can carry the merchant by using Sprinting + Use.
+Put them down by crouching.

 ### Notes
 ---